Foundation Models in Generative AI: What They Are & How to Choose the Right One

 5. Fine tuning capability

-A one-size-fits-all model rarely works.
-You’ll need to fine-tune for domain-specific tasks and understand whether the model supports fine-tuning or not.
+A one-size-fits-all maching learning model rarely works.
+You’ll need to fine-tune for domain-specific tasks and understand whether the foundation model supports fine-tuning or not.

 Open source models like LLaMA allow extensive customization.
-These models enable users to fine-tune them according to specific needs.
+These generative AI enable users to fine-tune them according to specific needs.
 This leads to better performance on targeted tasks.

 Whereas, other foundational models such as GPT-4 and Claude offer API-based access with limited fine-tuning capabilities.
 While they can be adapted to some extent, the depth of customization is not as extensive as with open-source models.
 Fine-tuning in these models is limited to how the model behaves rather than modifying its core structure.